Nick Melvoin

 Nicholas James Melvoin (born 1985) is an American attorney, former teacher, and adjunct professor serving as member of the Los Angeles Unified School District Board of Education for District 4 since May 16, 2017.
-A member of the Democratic Party, Melvoin is the second youngest member of the board after Kelly Gonez, with the two supporting charter schools during their tenures in the Board of Education.
-He is currently a candidate for California's 30th congressional district in the 2024 election to succeed Adam Schiff.
+A member of the Democratic Party, Melvoin is the second youngest member of the board after Kelly Gonez.

 Early life and education

 Melvoin was born in Brentwood, Los Angeles to television writer Jeff Melvoin and photojournalist Martha Hartnett Melvoin, and is the older brother of Charles "Charlie" Melvoin.
 He graduated from Harvard-Westlake School in 2004 and from Harvard University in 2008, earning a Master's degree from Loyola Marymount University and a Juris Doctor from the New York University School of Law.